WHERE EBOLA OCCURS

 - United States

-As of October 2014, there have been 4 people diagnosed with Ebola in the United States.
-One occurred in a man traveling from West Africa to Texas.
+As of November 2014, there have been 4 people diagnosed with Ebola in the United States.
+One case occurred in a man traveling from West Africa to Texas.
 He died from the disease.
-Two health care workers who cared for the man also contracted Ebola and have been isolated for treatment.
-A doctor who had treated Ebola patients in Guinea recently returned to New York City.
-After developing a fever and other symptoms, he was diagnosed with Ebola and isolated for treatment.
+Two health care providers who cared for the man also contracted Ebola.
+A doctor who had treated Ebola patients in Guinea returned to New York City and was diagnosed with Ebola after developing symptoms.
+All three health care providers have recovered and no longer have the Ebola virus.

 HOW EBOLA CAN SPREAD